nina-hua/DesignGenerator/README.md

 Our early-stage models were producing black images.
 We saw the most improvement in our models when we implemented the loss functions we discussed above.
 Those loss functions helped bring the generator to a state where it was producing images which were tricking the discriminator, through the shape and color of the generated courches.

-With more fine-tuning of the hyperparameters, such as the value to scale the pixel MSE, will help the model generate more realistic images.
+With more fine-tuning of the hyperparameters, such as the value to scale the L1 pixel loss, will help the model generate more realistic images.